Self-evaluation motives

 Self-evaluation is the process by which the self-concept is socially negotiated and modified.
 It is a scientific and cultural truism that self-evaluation is motivated.
-Motives influence the ways in which people select self-relevant information, gauge its veracity, draw inferences about themselves, and make plans for the future.
-Empirically-oriented psychologists have identified and investigated Three cardinal self-evaluation motives (or self-motives) relevant to the development, maintenance, and modification of self-views.
+Empirically-oriented psychologists have identified and investigated three cardinal self-evaluation motives (or self-motives) relevant to the development, maintenance, and modification of self-views.

-These are self-enhancement, self-assessment and self-verification.
+Self Evolution Motives

+Self-evolution, or personal growth, is often motivated by various factors including: